-- The initial Training Centre review differs from the local review by two grades of abnormality. - A lesion is identified as squamous by the local reviewer, and as glandular by the Training Centre, or vice versa. - A slide is reported as abnormal by the local reviewer but as negative or inadequate by the Training Centre, or vice versa.
+- the initial training centre review differs from the local review by two grades of abnormality. - a lesion is identified as squamous by the local reviewer, and as glandular by the training centre, or vice versa. - a slide is reported as abnormal by the local reviewer ,but as negative or inadequate by the training centre, or vice versa.

-At the second review, the Assistant Director/Training Centre Manager and Medical Director must review the slide together, and reach a consensus (or agree to disagree).
+At the second review, the Assistant Director/training centre Manager and Medical Director must review the slide together, and reach a consensus (or agree to disagree).

-Training Centres will record the outcome of the review and highlight cases that may be of value for training courses.
+Training centres will record the outcome of the review and highlight cases that may be of value for training courses.
 They may also take images of the slides.
 They should not, however, retain the slides, which should instead be returned to the local laboratory within one calendar month.
 Laboratories will make the slides available upon request in future, so that they can be used in training courses.
-In order to streamline this process, Training Centres will be encouraged to develop specific training activities that revolve around the review cases, e.g. incorporating the review of these slides into training days.
+In order to streamline this process, training centres will be encouraged to develop specific training activities that revolve around the review cases, e.g. incorporating the review of these slides into training days.

-The Training Centres undertaking these reviews will record the learning outcomes from the review process and send them to the QARC for collation and presentation at an annual meeting, which can be combined with the annual External Quality Assurance (EQA) review day.
+The training centres undertaking these reviews will record the learning outcomes from the review process and send them to the QARC for collation and presentation at an annual meeting, which can be combined with the annual External Quality Assurance (EQA) review day.
+Both the individuals carrying out the review and the programme as a whole should benefit from the lessons that emerge from the audit.